Hockey commentator Don Cherry fired for rant over immigrants

 Known for his outlandish suits, Cherry often mangled the names of foreign-born players over the years and occasionally weighed in with thoughts on politics.

 "I know what I said and I meant it.
-Everybody in Canada should wear a poppy to honor our fallen soldiers," Cherry told the Toronto Sun newspaper in Monday.
+Everybody in Canada should wear a poppy to honor our fallen soldiers," Cherry told the Toronto Sun newspaper.
 No explanation was provided for his "you people" comment.

 The Canadian Broadcasting Standards Council said it was so overloaded with complaints about the segment that it exceeded the organization's technical processing capacity.